cyclr/docs/pages/connector-authentication/emarsys.md

 tags: [connector]
 ---

-# Account Setup #
+# Account Setup

 <a href=#emarsys-credentials>

-To authenticate the connector you will need the following credentials.
+To authenticate the connector you will need the following credentials:

 | Credentials    | Description                                                  |
 | -------------- | ------------------------------------------------------------ |
 | **Username**   | The user name of your Emarsys account.
 It is usually in the following format: `account_name00X`, where `X` is a digit. |
 | **Secret Key** | The secret key of your Emarsys application.                  |

 To obtain these you will need to create an API user within Emarsys.
-You can find more information on creating an API User [here:](https://help.emarsys.com/hc/en-us/articles/115004740329#api-users)
+You can find more information on creating an API User [here](https://help.emarsys.com/hc/en-us/articles/115004740329#api-users).

 Once you have the username and secret, you can use them to authenticate the connector.